playcanvas/fonts/README.md

 - Go to your pack and create a new Entity with a Script Component
 - Add *font_renderer.js* to the Script Component

 You will see a bunch of attributes for the font renderer.
-These specify which font to use, what text to render and also the positioning of our text on Screen.
+These specify which font to use, what text to render and also the positioning of our text on screen.
 Specifically:
 - **text**: This is the text that will be rendered.
 - **maxTextLength**: The maximum number of characters that this font renderer will ever render.
 - **fontAtlas**: Set this to the font texture that you uploaded before.